ZergD/monitoring_microservices/README.md

 Developped with Python3.9 on Windows10.
 Tested only on Windows10.
 Should work on Linux though.

+## Getting Started

+This section is for quickly setting everything up and make it run.

 ## Microservices

 ### Microservice n°1: the ressource_usage_collector